AndersDeath/diary2/000-current.md

 # 07 December - Thursday - Berlin - 443 day of immigration

 I was in the office again.
+Also I felt much better that yesterday.